Early Childhood Development Certificate

 |MILESTONE: Early Childhood Career Studies Certificate (see faculty advisor)|

-- CHD 165 is an observation and participation practicum class that requires students to observe young children in settings approved by the program chair.
+- CHD 165 is practicum class that requires students to observe young children and participate in an approved early childhood setting for 40 hours throughout the semester.

 - To enroll in CHD 165 students must have a declared early childhood major and complete a TB screening, a criminal background check and a sex offender registry check, as a condition of placement in a practicum site.
 Students are expected to cover all costs for these procedures.